Ehdunhackme/Ehdunhackme/README.md

 <h3 align="center">A high school student researcher who is interested in Deep Learning/Astrophysics/Competitive Programming(just started one month ago lol)</h3>

-- 🔭 I’m currently working on **a Deep Learning-Astrophysics project (already planned and starts in 2025)** and **a Convolutional Neural Network model on detecting E. coli bacteria in water from microscopic image** for an international symposium this year July and also
+- 🔭 I’m currently working on **a Deep Learning-Astrophysics project (already planned and starts in 2025)** and **EcoliScan for detecting E. coli bacteria in water from microscopic image of water samples** for an international symposium in July 2024 and also
 **RankSys for Chung Ling High School annual cross-country event participants data collection**.

 - 🌱 I’m currently learning **how to synthesize and optimize large datasets for training Deep learning models**